 Understand Your Product’s Contribution to the Company’s Bottom Line

 As much as we’d like to think that our product has all the company’s attention, the truth is that we are always competing for resources with other products, services or areas of the company.
 The advice here is to understand what percentage of the company’s revenue is generated directly or indirectly by your product.
 The more revenue/profit you bring in, the more influence you’ll have.
 Plain and simple.

 Read.
 A lot

 Business, like any other discipline, is always evolving.
 Remember how much you had to read when you were ramping up on the technology curve?
 The same is true here.
 But don’t focus only on the latest trends.
 Especially if you are new to business, there are some staple books, like Crossing the Chasm, Build to Last and The Art of War, that are a must read for every Product Manager.
-Check out my resources section for recommendation on books that can get you started.

 Good business people are always in-the-know.
 It’s important to keep up with the latest news, not only tech news, but also news about your industry, world news, etc. I even recommend keeping up with lighter topics like entertainment and sports.
 You never know when you’ll need to make light conversation with business folks in an elevator or 5 minutes before that business meeting.